 HIV has been isolated from blood, seminal fluid, spermatozoa, pre-ejaculate, vaginal secretions, urine, cerebrospinal fluid, saliva, tears, and breast milk of infected individuals.
 No cases of HIV infection have been traced to saliva or tears (though traces of the virus are present in these fluids) [133].
 The virus is found in greater concentration in semen than in vaginal fluids, leading to a hypothesis that male-to-female transmission could occur more easily than female-to-male.
 Sexual behavior that involves exposure to blood is likely to increase transmission risks.
-Transmission could also occur through contact with infected bowel epithelial cells in anal intercourse, in addition to access to the bloodstream through breaks in the rectal mucosa.
+Transmission of HIV during anal intercourse occurs from contact with infected bowel epithelial cells or contact with trace amounts of blood and/or infected body fluid released as well as bloodstream access from small breaks in the rectal mucosa.

-Posing the highest risk of infection is unprotected receptive anal intercourse, followed by unprotected receptive vaginal intercourse and unprotected insertive anal intercourse (particularly for uncircumcised men) [134; 135].
-Risk is reduced through the use of latex condoms.
+The highest risk of HIV infection comes from unprotected receptive anal intercourse, followed by unprotected receptive vaginal intercourse and unprotected insertive anal intercourse (particularly for uncircumcised men) [134; 135].
+Risk of transmission is reduced using latex condoms.
 For the wearer, latex condoms provide a mechanical barrier limiting penile exposure to infectious cervical, vaginal, vulvar, or rectal secretions or lesions.
 Likewise, the partner is protected from infectious pre-ejaculate, semen, and penile lesions.
-As discussed, natural membrane condoms (made from lamb cecum)

-contain small pores and do not block HIV passage.
+As discussed, natural membrane condoms (made from lamb cecum) contain small pores and do not block HIV passage.
 It is estimated that latex condom use reduces the risk of HIV transmission by approximately 70% to 80% [136; 137; 138].
 Although abstinence from sexual contact is the sole way to absolutely prevent sexual transmission, sexual activity in a mutually monogamous relationship in which neither partner is HIV-infected and no other risk factors are present is considered safe [139].
 However, men who identify publicly as heterosexual and generally have committed relationships with women, but who also engage in sexual activity with other men, may be a transmission bridge to heterosexual women [140].
 To better understand the actual extent of this behavior and its impact on HIV transmission, more research is necessary.